Lexington Car Keys

 How to Avoid Scams

-While there are many types of locksmithing scams that a person may fall prey to, one method that our team at Lexington Car Keys wants to bring attention to is a system where scammers use out-of-town call centers and dishonest locksmith technicians to trick customers into overpaying for their service.
+While there are many types of locksmith scams, one method our team at Lexington Car Keys wants to highlight involves out-of-state call centers working with dishonest technicians to overcharge customers.

 Learn more